Esri/i3s-spec/README.md

 - [Specification for the REST endpoint](./service/SceneService.md) of the Scene Service with resources and operations
 - Example JSON resources and validation rule files for each layer type

+We are also building a Validation Toolkit to support developers that is available upon request.

 ## Contributing